NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 such as `.. code-block::`.
 Such readers, e.g., the GitHub platform, will not display all content.

-When you need to read HTML builds of the documentation, best practice is to export documentation as static builds with ``sphinx-build`` command, then host and serve these builds as static files.
+When you need to read HTML builds of the documentation, the best practice is to export documentation as static builds with the ``sphinx-build`` command, then host and serve these builds as static files.
 Refer to the [Contributing to these docs](source/contributing/index.rst) for information on how to build and host these pages.

 ## Whitespaces